Back at work

 But we made it down fine and didn’t knock any rocks down on the parties climbing up in the late afternoon light.
 At the base of the climbing I looked out over the mile long boulder field and sighed.
 We had to boulder hop through everyone of those boulders, some the size of large cars.
 And after that it was 2 miles down the car, in the dark.

 Sue and I also backpacked out to Elephant Rock on the coast.
 I wasn’t able to do a good painting out there, but it was fun hanging out.
-I sewed a really nice backpack that allows me to carry both painting and backpacking gear.
+I sewed an oversize backpack on my Juki industrial sewing machine Model #DU-1181N.
+It allows me to carry both painting and backpacking gear.
 Its a copy of an old Lowe Expedition, but double the size.
 A friend of mine said it would sell for $900 if I wanted to get into the business, which I don’t.

 On my fall break I wasn’t able to go to Squamish due to rain squalls.
 By the second week it was better, and I should have chanced it, but chose instead to head for Smith, followed a week later by the City…where we got rained out after 2 days of climbing.
 Should’a gone to Squamish, where it had dried up.
 It was ironic to be calling my wife from the City in the pouring rain.
 I actually had verizon service in site 26 sitting in my car, in a major downpour complete with lighting.
 She told me it was perfect at Squamish, whose rain I had tried to escape by driving 11 hours to Idaho.
 But that’s the nature of a road trip: you make guesses and hope for the best.